Kabob Wildlife Management Area

 - Emergency, Law Enforcement & Rangers: 1-877-457-5680 or 911

-Kabob Wildlife Management Area is a 38-acre parcel located approximately 15 miles north of the city of Jamestown.
+Kabob Wildlife Management Area (WMA) The primary purposes of the Kabob WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This is a 38-acre parcel located approximately 15 miles north of the city of Jamestown.

 From Cassadaga: head south on County Route 71, then west on Waterman Road.
-The WMA parking area will be on your left.
+The WMA parking area (unpaved) will be on your left - Get Google Map Driving Directions (Leaves DEC website)

 Rules, Regulations & Outdoor Safety